Lion’s Head Mt.

 The Baguashan Scenic Area features beautiful scenery and gentle slopes.
 County Highway 139 Scenic Route, which traverses the ridgelines of Baguashan, offers excellent panoramic views along the way.
 Hengshan Cliff, Longzaitou mountain range, and Mingjian Plateau are the distinctive landscape features of this area.

-Due to the linear orientation of the central peak, the water systems in the Baguashan Scenic Area divide into eastern and western branches from the ridge, where the streams and rivers within this area run in an east-west direction, generally parallel to one another.
-Only a few wild streams erode along northwest to southeast geological fault lines, including the Wu River, Maoluo River, and Zhuoshui River.
+Due to the linear orientation of the central peak, the water systems in the Baguashan Scenic Area are divided into eastern and western branches from the ridge, and the streams and rivers in this area run in an east-west direction, generally parallel to each other.
+Only a few wild streams erode along northwest to southeast geological fault lines, including the Wu River, the Maoluo River, and the Zhuoshui River.

 Spilornis cheela